Skip to content

 rocky catalog [flags]

-rocky catalog always writes <out>/catalog.json.
-The CLI’s stdout is a one-line summary in the default --output table mode, or the same JSON payload mirrored to stdout in --output json mode.
+By default (--format both) rocky catalog writes <out>/catalog.json, <out>/edges.parquet, and <out>/assets.parquet; pass --format json to write only the JSON front door.
+The CLI’s stdout is a short summary in the default --output table mode, or the same JSON payload mirrored to stdout in --output json mode.

 The artifact contains:

-• assets — one entry per model or upstream source, with columns (name plus inferred type and nullability when known), upstream / downstream lists, and the model’s intent description when supplied.
+• assets — one entry per model or upstream source, with columns (name plus inferred type and nullability when known, and a per-column description from the sidecar [columns] table when set), upstream / downstream lists, and the model’s intent description when supplied.

 • edges — one entry per column-level lineage edge: source column, target column, transform kind (direct, cast, expression, aggregation: <fn>), and a confidence grade (High for explicit projections, Medium for star-expanded edges, Low reserved for future use).